…or learn how to earn on social media – Updated June 2022

 - For Zazzle, your applet can share up to 1000 (a Zazzle limitation) before running out

 - For Society6 your applet will keep on until there’s no more available – up to around 4000 shares

 So, onward as promised.
 Here’s how to use automation as part of your social media strategy.

 Weaving automation into your strategy

-Your strategy already has a manual element to it and what you do with automation is to “fluff that out” with a constant background level of automated pins and shares of tempting products that match the topic.
+Your strategy already has a manual element to it and what you do with automation is to “fluff that out” with a constant background level of shares of tempting products that match the topic.

 Background automation level